-The name 'Sandhurst' is Anglo-Saxon and means 'Sandy Wooded Hill'.
+The name Sandhurst is Anglo-Saxon and means Sandy Wooded Hill.
 It is built on a small eminence overlooking the River Blackwater.
-There was a Royal Hunting Lodge here at the centre of Sandhurst Walke, an important sub-division of Windsor Forest.
-Hart’s Leap Road is thought, by some, to be the site and marks the very edge of the forest.
-King George III is said to have been its last Royal visitor.
-Centuries earlier, Prince Arthur, elder brother of Henry VIII, crossed the River Blackwater at Sandhurst whilst on his way to meet his future bride, Princess Catherine of Aragon, Castile & Leon at Dogmersfield Park (Hampshire).
+There was a royal hunting lodge there at the centre of Sandhurst Walke, an important sub-division of Windsor Forest.
+Hart’s Leap Road is thought, by some, to be the site and marks the very edge of the Forest.
+King George III is said to have been its last royal visitor.
+Centuries earlier, Prince Arthur, elder brother of Henry VIII, crossed the Blackwater, at the same spot on his way to meet his future bride, Princess Catherine of Aragon, at Dogmersfield Park near Fleet in Hampshire.

 |© Nash Ford Publishing 2001.
 All Rights Reserved.|